KushajveerSingh/personal-website/docs/internal/working.md

 ## TODO

--   web development
--   working
 -   separate pages in yellow notebook
 -   Delete reorganize folder
 -   Revisit backup folder and move list of social accounts here with all relevant info
+-   index.md
+-   Rework social accounts and sync the info and picture in them all, and remove the file from backup repo
 -   yellow notebook
--   Rework social accounts and sync the info and picture in them all, and remove the file from backup repo
+-   projects.md